-- 1. Call to set up an appointment. - 2.
-If the coach cannot be reached, call the athletic director.
-He will set up the meeting for you.

-3. Please do NOT attempt to confront a coach before or after a contest or practice.
+- 1. Email or call to set up an appointment - 2.
+If the coach cannot be reached, email or call the athletic director.
+The athletic director will set up the meeting for you. - 3.
+Please do NOT attempt to confront a coach before or after a contest or practice.
 These can be emotional times for both the parent and coach.
 Meetings of this nature do not promote resolution.